 Our excellent publications, The Singapore American newspaper and Living in Singapore reference guide (now in its 14th edition), are both valuable resources for newly arrived and long-term residents of Singapore.
 AAS continues to support community programs, including Home Hospitality for men and women of the US Navy, while here on shore leave.

 AAS members have always given back to the Singapore community, one of the things that Americans do, wherever they are based.
 Over the decades, AAS has participated in the Red Cross International Bazaar, along with our “Team USA” sister organizations.
 We’ve given many hundreds of thousands of dollars and countless volunteer-hours over the century to local non-profits and charities.
 Some of the more recent beneficiaries: Singapore International Foundation, Food from the Heart, Children’s Cancer Foundation, Ronald McDonald House Charities Singapore, Singapore Children’s Society and many others.
-Learn more about our new charitable initiative, 100 Acts of Charity, on page 8.

 From humble beginnings in a growing port town, to a sophisticated organization with a full-time staff of ten serving 1300 members in a world-class city, AAS has grown to meet the needs of its members over the decades.
 No longer a society of male-only American citizens, we embrace singles, couples and families of all nationalities, who are looking to be part of a dynamic, friendly community.

 As our newest mission statement says is best: